nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 ## ssrContext

-`ssrContext` is generated using runtime `vue-bundle-renderer` for Vue 3 and it is only available on the server-side.
-Nuxt exposes the following properties through `ssrContext`.
+`ssrContext` is generated using runtime `vue-bundle-renderer` for Vue 3 and it is only available on the server side.
+Nuxt exposes the following properties through `ssrContext`:

 - **url** - `type: string` - `url` refers to the host url where the current request is being made
 - **event** - `type: HTTP request` - `event` allows access to `res` and `res` object for the current request made to Nuxt page